ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/43north.md

 I drank my beer, ate my pizza, and cranked out a script that night.

 A quick back and forth the next day, maybe a second exchange after that, and boom—we were done.

 A week or two later, the video (made in partnership with Lemur Studios) was up and running.
-For the next few weeks, it was played prominently on social media platforms, targeted YouTube ads, and local news channels.
+For the next few weeks that followed, it was played prominently on social media platforms, targeted YouTube ads, and local news channels.

 Was the video a success?
 I don't know.
 I think so.
 At the very least, it played a small role in helping 1,399 small businesses in Erie County receive $19.2 million in funding.

-And, well, that's good enough for me.
+And, well, that's something.

+Do *you* want to do something?
+Like make a video?
+Let me know and let's do it.